 The decision of the Supreme Court in Diamond v.
 Chakrabarty, 447 U.S. 303, 206 USPQ 193 (1980), held that microorganisms produced by genetic engineering are not excluded from patent protection by 35 U.S.C.
-101. It is clear from the Supreme Court decision and opinion that the question of whether or not an invention embraces living matter is irrelevant to the issue of patentability.
+101. It is clear from Chakrabarty and subsequent judicial decisions that the question of whether or not an invention embraces living matter is irrelevant to the issue of patentability.
 Note, however, that Congress has excluded claims directed to or encompassing a human organism from patentability.
 See The Leahy-Smith America Invents Act (AIA), Pub.
 L. 112-29, sec.
 33(a), 125 Stat.
 284 (September 16, 2011).II.LIVING SUBJECT MATTER MAY BE PATENTABLE

 The Supreme Court made the following points in the Chakrabarty opinion:

-1. “Guided by these canons of construction, this Court has read the term ‘manufacture’ in § 101 in accordance with its dictionary definition to mean ‘the production of articles for use from raw materials prepared by giving to these materials new forms, qualities, properties, or combinations whether by hand labor or by machinery.’”
+1. “Guided by these canons of construction, this Court has read the term ‘manufacture’ in § 101 in accordance with its dictionary definition to mean ‘the production of articles for use from raw or prepared materials by giving to these materials new forms, qualities, properties, or combinations, whether by hand-labor or by machinery.’”

 2. “In choosing such expansive terms as ‘manufacture’ and ‘composition of matter,’ modified by the comprehensive ‘any,’ Congress plainly contemplated that the patent laws would be given wide scope.”

-8. After reference to Funk Seed Co. & Kalo Co., 333 U.S. 127, 76 USPQ 280 (1948), “Here, by contrast, the patentee has produced a new bacterium with markedly different characteristics from any found in nature and one having the potential for significant utility.
+4. After reference to Funk Brothers Seed Co. v.
+Kalo Inoculant Co., 333 U.S. 127, 76 USPQ 280 (1948), “Here, by contrast, the patentee has produced a new bacterium with markedly different characteristics from any found in nature and one having the potential for significant utility.
 His discovery is not nature’s handiwork, but his own; accordingly it is patentable subject matter under § 101.”

 Notwithstanding any other provision of law, no patent may issue on a claim directed to or encompassing a human organism.